shaun-moate/nvim-agenda/README.md

 I have a lot in my head, and want to get it out.
 I have tried using Emacs, ended up being not for me.
 I want to use Vim.
 I appreciated the power of Org-Agenda.
 I would like to bring some of that functionality to Vim.
 Key areas I would like covered:
  - keyword highlighting :white_check_mark:
  - search functionality :white_check_mark:
- - toggle keywords
+ - toggle keywords :white_check_mark:
- - set a priorities
+ - set priority level
- - archive completed tasks
+ - archive 'DONE' tasks
- - add repeat tasks
- - schedule tasks

 With the above functionality I hope to stay on top and easily manage tasks - ensuring I don't lose ideas tragically becuase I just didn't quickly jot them down.